 One of the most useful aids to understanding propagation and exploiting whatever possibilities there may be effectively is offered by beacon transmissions.
 These also offer a useful basis for personal propagation research projects.
+In addition to traditional direct monitoring by a human operator, automatic monitoring programs are available via the internet.
 Beacons are found mainly on the higher HF bands upwards.
 For the most part they operate continuously with a simple message in Morse.